naiyerasif/site/blog/2019-07-08-persisting-and-querying-documents-with-mongo-repository.md

 org.bson.codecs.configuration.CodecConfigurationException: Can't find a codec for class java.time.ZonedDateTime.
 ```

-This happens because `Email` class has a field `created` of type `ZonedDateTime` which can't be converted to a valid mongoDB representation by Spring.
-You'll have to tell Spring how this conversion can be done.
+This happens because `Email` class has a field `created` of type `ZonedDateTime` which can't be converted to a valid mongoDB representation by available Spring converters.
+Hence, you'll have to tell Spring how this conversion can be done.

 ### Converters for `ZonedDateTime`